 Intermediate to Advanced Level Chinese.
 Enables students to communicate ideas and opinions comfortably in Chinese and to advance their reading and writing abilities.
-Emphasis on authentic materials and taskbased activities and exercises.
+Emphasis on authentic materials and task-based activities and exercises.
 Approximately 800 new words will be introduced.
-Prerequisite: CHNS 202 or equivalent.
+Prerequisite for CHNS 301: CHNS 202 or equivalent.
+Prerequisite for CHNS 302: CHNS 301 or equivalent.
 NU only.